 Wild Salmon Program

-Andy Rosenburger, Biologist and researcher
+Andy Rosenberger, Biologist and Analyst

 Salmon are not only an important food and cultural focus for First Nations and communities, they are the foundation of British Columbia’s coastal ecosystems.
 For millions of years, Pacific salmon have journeyed back to their natal streams and lakes to spawn, delivering a critical protein source to wildlife, and nutrients to ecosystem processes.

 The Great Bear Rainforest is home to over 2,500 salmon runs.
 Many of these rivers are still intact, offering a unique opportunity to study the linkages between salmon and the larger food web.
 However salmon in this region are faced with increasing threats many of which have depressed and extirpated salmon populations throughout the Pacific Northwest.

-- parasites & disease from salmon farms
+- parasites & disease from salmon farms,

 - changing ocean processes and climatic conditions,